GlitchVector/NudeNet/README.md

 # Run container diagnostics to troubleshoot issues
 docker run --gpus all -it nudenet-gpu debug

+# If you encounter "Module not found" errors:
+# This runs the import fix utility directly
+docker run --gpus all -it nudenet-gpu python3 /app/docker-scripts/fix_import.py

 # Download all model variants (if not already downloaded)
 docker run --gpus all -it nudenet-gpu download-models